Kettle Moraine State Forest—Southern Unit Trail descriptions

 - Observation Loop: Enjoy a seat on this overlook with views of Ottawa Lake and the surrounding area.

 County Highway ZZ across from Ottawa Lake Recreation Area Natural springs, foundation of previous marl works plant, hotel and Native American campsite.
 Scuppernong Springs nature trail.

 Behind the Forest Headquarters on State Highway 59.
 Get a good view of the geological features of the Kettle Moraine area, visit the pond or kettle with many turtles.
 One mile.

 County Highway Z south of State Highway 59, across from Emma Carlin.
 Foundations of a former 180-acre farm, spring house, stone fences.
 Hike an extra mile to the top of “Big Hill” (highest point in the Kettle Moraine).
 1.5 mile loop.
 Stute Springs nature trail.

-The Moraine Ridge Trail (main trail through the forest), and the loop and access trails allow for snowmobiling in winter.
+The Moraine Ridge Trail (main trail through the forest) and the loop and access trails allow for snowmobiling in winter.
 A snowmobile map is also available at the Forest Headquarters.
-Trail map.
+Snowmobile trail map.